jenjohnson7/NounVerbAssociator/server/README.md

-This is a temp note from another assignment where the bottom displays how to put stuff into mongo.
-# film-explorer-server
+# nounverbassociator
-This is the server for our film explorer.
+This is the server for our associator.

 ## Setup